alexw914/SASVC/README.md

 SASV: 0.96% SV: 1.24% SPF: 0.68%.

 ## Multi-task
-In this method, i used a pretrained asv system and Attentive statistic pooling layers and backend to build a SASV model.
+In this method, i used a pretrained asv system and Attentive statistic pooling layers and fusion backend to build a SASV model.
 In this way, speechbrain toolkit is needed.
 In eval set, the result is
 SASV: 3.24% SV: 3.99% SPF: 1.64%.